Yoxt/test-lm/explain.md

 ## EDITING NEW FUNCTIONALITY ##

-I wrote a new unit test in the service to test the new feature — it failed (as expected in TDD).
+- I wrote a new unit test in the service to test the new feature -> FAILED

-Then:
 - I added a new function in the service
- - This second function was called from the controller (I wanted to separate concerns from the main search criteria logic)
+- This second function was called from the controller (I wanted to split responsability from the main search criteria logic)

-=> The test passed
-=> I also added integration tests
+- Test passed
+- Adding new integration tests (had somes difficult because Set order is not the same at every execution).